artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Oops](http://clusterrr.com/dump/nes_mini_thumbnails_oops.jpg)

 Thumbnails are removed but cursor is still there.
-It's park of skin, so we can just make it's transparent, but it will conflict with previous skin mod.
+It's part of skin, so we can just make it's transparent, but it will conflict with previous skin mod.
 It's very important to prevent mods conflicts.

 There is other config file - "**/usr/share/clover-ui/resources/sprites/nes.json**", and it contains coordinates and properties for every sprite on the screen: